aryanjassal/chroma/README.md

   --[[
     These fields are the metadata of the actual theme.
 They need to be filled out manually, but the fields are optional.
-All parameters within the meta table are purely cosmetic and shouldn't seriously impact the behaviour of Chroma.
+All parameters within the meta table are purely cosmetic and shouldn't seriously impact the behavior of Chroma.
   ]]
   name = "Example",